xc150/TeamProject/README.md

 Our model makes a different prediction!
 Looks like our model cherish the government employment and a higher education level.

-A video demo of this project can be found here TBA.
+A video demo of this project can be found [here](https://youtu.be/gegBTbZkyeA).